mobify/schemer/README.md

 created yet.
 This assumes that a fixture for the view exists in the project `tests/fixtures` folder.

-If the saved schema doesn't match the current state, click the `verify` button to view the differences, and accept the ones that are intentional.
+If the saved schema doesn't match the current state, click the `review` button to view the differences, and accept the ones that are intentional.

 ## Using in a project